Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: collisions and the cascade emission

-The cascade emission in optical to X-ray band will be scattered via the Compton scattering by thermal electrons.
-The optical depth of is ${\tau _{e\gamma }} \approx 33$ in Thomson regime and the flux after scattering should be multiplied by a factor of $(1-e^{-\tau_{e\gamma}})/\tau_{e\gamma}$.
-In the numerical calculations, a full cross section of Compton scattering including the Klein-Nishina effect is taken into account \citep{rybichi79}.
-Besides, the very high-energy photons with energies above $100\,\rm GeV$ will be attenuated significantly due to the absorption on the extragalactic background light (EBL) by a factor of $e^{-\tau_{\rm EBL}}$.
-The employed EBL model here is based on \cite{finke10}.
+The cascade emission in the optical to X-ray band will be scattered via the Compton scattering by thermal electrons, leading to an attenuation of flux in the line of sight by a factor of $(1-e^{-\tau_{e\gamma}})/\tau_{e\gamma}$.
+In the numerical calculations, a full cross-section of Compton scattering including the Klein-Nishina effect is taken into account \cite{rybichi79}.
+Besides, the very-high-energy (VHE) photons with energies above $100\,\rm GeV$ will be attenuated significantly due to the absorption of EBL by a factor of $e^{-\tau_{\rm EBL}}$.
+In addition, the different setups of EBL models will not change our results significantly since at such a large luminosity distance $D_L \simeq 1.77 \,\rm Gpc$ for the redshift, i.e., $z=0.3365$.
+The VHE gamma-rays will be significantly attenuated by the EBL whatever either for optimistic EBL model or lower estimation of EBL model.
+In the calculation, the employed EBL model here is based on \cite{finke10}.